 Dental Implant Placement

 In our clinic, we meet people from all walks of life.
 Whether they are students, seniors, or even fellow dentists, everyone needs to get their teeth done by someone.
-While many people may go through their lives without requiring a single extraction, there will always be someone among the many strata of society who will need to get a tooth replacement.
+While many people may go through their lives without requiring a single tooth extraction, there will always be someone among the many strata of society who will need to get a tooth replacement.
 Fortunately, we at San Tan Oral Surgery will always do our best to bring back that fresh smile with a fantastic set of dental implants.

 How We Place Implants

-The basic premise behind implant placement is fairly simple for us to do.
+The basic premise behind dental implant placement is fairly simple for us to do.
 Underneath your teeth is a bony layer connected to your jaws, called the alveolar ridge.
 This layer holds your teeth, keeping them from sinking due to the pulling action of your gums.
 When you lose a tooth, we simply screw on an implant post on this layer and add in a prosthetic tooth over it.

 Implant posts run deep through the alveolar ridge, forming an anchor which holds the whole prosthetic tooth.
 A nut-like device, called an abutment, holds the prosthetic tooth in place.
 When your prosthetic tooth breaks, which occasionally happens depending on the material used, we would simply unscrew the abutment to take it off.
 We would then replace the broken prosthetic with a fixed one before screwing it back to the implant post.